 - The Centre of Perinatal Excellence (COPE) provides information and a list of support services.

-- Perinatal Anxiety & Depression Australia (PANDA) — call 1300 726 306 to speak with a counsellor (Mon to Fri, 9am to 7.30pm AET).
+- Perinatal Anxiety & Depression Australia (PANDA) — call 1300 726 306 to speak with a counsellor.
+They are available Monday to Friday, from 9am to 7.30pm Australian Eastern Time.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: October 2019
+Last reviewed: July 2022